LuvHarris: A Practical Corner Detector for Event-cameras: BACKGROUND

 \subsection{Considerations for Applying the Harris algorithm to event-data}

-The dense computation of spatial derivatives required by Harris, has the downside of a higher processing requirement.
+The dense computation of spatial derivatives required by Harris has the downside of a higher processing requirement.
 Reducing the load of the Harris pipeline has been suggested by using FAST as a candidate detector, and applying Harris only to positive candidates~\cite{Li2019}.
 We instead take a different approach: to enable a real-time Harris-based detector by exploiting the principles of the algorithm.

 Original Harris corner detection is applied over an image, in which pixel values are typically bound between 0 and 255.
-The relative spatial placement of high and low values gives rise to the corner.
-The magnitude of the corner score, $R$, is proportional to the difference between high and low values, $d$.
-The consistent and bound value of $d$ within the image allows a fixed threshold $T_R$ to be set.
-In the event domain, a timestamp-based surface of active events (SAE) is used in FAST and ARC algorithms, however it does not produce a consistent $d$.
-High values will correspond to the current clock-tick, while low values will be equal to the time in the past when the pixel last fired, which could be on the order of milliseconds, or minutes.
-The resulting unbounded, non-normalised, $d$ makes it impossible to fix $T_R$ for timestamp-based surfaces.
-For this reason, the binary image used by original eHarris~\cite{Vasco2016a} was not a simplistic, naive implementation, but rather a calculated decision to force the values of recent (high) and past (low) values to be bounded.
-On the other hand, the fixed integration window that was used only produces best results when scene motion matches the chosen temporal duration, e.g. movement of ~3 pixels every 10 ms. A surface that does not require fixing such a parameter would be more robust to a wider variety of conditions.
+The magnitude of a corner score, $R$, is proportional to the difference, $d$, between the high and low values in a patch.
+To fix a classification threshold, $T_R$, $d$ values associated to corners must be consistent over the entire image and over time.
+In the event domain, an SAE is an obvious choice to represent amalgamated data, however it does not produce a consistent $d$.
+High values will correspond to the current clock-tick, while low values will be equal to the time in the past when the pixel last fired, which could be on the order of milliseconds, or minutes; it is therefore difficult to fix a value for $T_R$.
+For this reason, the binary image used by original eHarris~\cite{Vasco2016a} was not a simplistic, naive implementation, but rather a calculated decision to for consistent $d$ values.
+However, the particular solution was dependent on a parameter that defined the typical texture found in the scene (i.e. using only the most recent e.g. 1000 pixels).